As Labour Party moderates eat humble pie and admit they were wrong about Corbyn, one thing is certain: New Labour is dead.

 We all remember the constant struggle Corbyn faced from his own party – constant criticism, resignations and disassociation from his own MP’s, leaking party secrets to the press and Conservative Party HQ (CCHQ) to undermined his leadership and performance at Prime Minister’s Questions, a coup attempt to try to topple him… Corbyn has suffered a lot from party moderates as the Labour Party descended into civil war.

-All because they saw him as unelectable, someone who could win and would annihilate the party in a general election.
+All because they saw him as unelectable, someone who couldn’t win and would annihilate the party in a general election.

 The election on June 8th proved them all wrong.
 Corbyn inspired the youth to go and vote, and instead of Theresa May wining a landslide victory, Corbyn gained seats and the Conservatives lost their majority.